CodeItISR/Python/Frameworks/Checks/README.md

 and those main function that makes it append is check_annotation_error(condition, message)
 its check the condition and if its false ,raise an error with that message

-## This framework make it clean and easy coding
+## This framework makes it easy to code